 If you paid the necessary Medicare taxes while working, Part A is usually free of premiums.

 How do you determine whether you should visit an emergency room or the urgent care clinic down the road?

-There are a few different factors to consider, such as the severity of your medical emergency, to the cost and time spent at each care facility.
+There are a few different factors to consider, such as the severity of your medical emergency, the cost and the time spent at each care facility.

 Emergency Room Visits Have Coverage Under Part B

 This will also cover your physician follow-up appointments after receiving treatment from the emergency room or urgent care center.

 Individuals with Part B have coverage for trips to a hospital emergency room.
 You’ll be responsible for your copay for the emergency visit and copays for additional hospital services.